Marine art

-Ships and boats have been included in art from almost the earliest times, but marine art only began to become a distinct genre, with specialized artists, towards the end of the Middle Ages, mostly in the form of the "ship portrait" a type of work that is still popular and concentrates on depicting a single vessel.
+Ships and boats have been included in art from almost the earliest times, but marine art only began to become a distinct genre, with specialized artists, towards the end of the Middle Ages, mostly in the form of the "ship portrait", a type of work that is still popular and concentrates on depicting a single vessel.
 As landscape art emerged during the Renaissance, what might be called the marine landscape became a more important element in works, but pure seascapes were rare until later.

 Willem van de Velde the Elder's The Capture of the Royal Prince during the Four Days' Battle, 1666.

-Maritime art, especially marine painting – as a particular genre separate from landscape – really began with Dutch Golden Age painting in the 17th century.
+Maritime art, especially marine painting—as a particular genre separate from landscape—actually began with Dutch Golden Age painting in the 17th century.
 Marine painting was a major genre within Dutch Golden Age painting, reflecting the importance of overseas trade and naval power to the Dutch Republic, and saw the first career marine artists, who painted little else.
 In this, as in much else, specialist and traditional marine painting has largely continued Dutch conventions to the present day.
 With Romantic art, the sea and the coast was reclaimed from the specialists by many landscape painters, and works including no vessels became common for the first time.